 This stub is a work-in-progress by the ScienceCorruption.com journalists's group.
 We are indexing the millions of documents stored at the San Francisco Uni's Legacy Tobacco Archive With some entries you'll need to go to this site and type into the Search panel a (multi-digit) Bates number.
 You can search on names for other documents also.
 Send any corrections or additions to email@example.com

-Mike Nahan is an American who is has become the Treasurer for the Liberal Party of Australia in the Western Australian parliament.
-Prior to being elected to parliament in September 2008 he was a Senior Fellow with the Institute of Public Affairs (IPA).
+Mike Nahan is an American think-tank lobbyist who has become the Treasurer and Leader of the Opposition for the Liberal Party of Australia in the Western Australian parliament.
+Prior to being elected in September 2008 he was a Senior Fellow with the Institute of Public Affairs (IPA) in Melbourne.
 Between 1995 and July 2005 he was the Executive Director of the IPA, and before that he headed their State Policy unit.

 Prior to this Mike Nahan had been an administrator and lobbyist with John Hyde's Perth-based Australian Institute of Public Policy in Western Australia, and then as the Director of the State Policy Unit after it merge with the Kemp Family's Institute of Public Affairs in Melbourne, Victoria.
 More recently he has returned to Western Australia, entered Liberal Party politics and ended up as the WA Treasurer.